 M.Ed.
 Instructional Technology and Design, Kent State University (KSU)

-BA, Mars Hill College, North Carolina
+BA, Mars Hill University, North Carolina

-Instructional Designer, Kent State University, January 2014 to present
+Instructional Designer, Kent State University

 Course Design and Development